PhoenixTales/wiki.gothicarchive.org/religion.md

 It was a dark shape, with no visible details, dominated by a pair of bright yellow eyes
 ```
 ```
-She was taller, taller than any carnivore he had ever seen in the circus, taller than any panther he had ever seen, although that species was the most similar in stature.
+It was taller, taller than any carnivore he had ever seen in the circus, taller than any panther he had ever seen, although that species was the most similar in stature.
 ```
 ```
 where the finger-long claws touched the rock, the stone itself seemed to boil, flow like water in waves around the plate-sized paws.